TokamakUI/Tokamak/docs/FAQ.md

 Additionally, we can rely on optimized CSS layout algorithms where possible.
 This also unlocks more use-cases for Tokamak, such as
 [static HTML generation](https://github.com/TokamakUI/TokamakPublish) and [server-side rendering](https://github.com/TokamakUI/TokamakVapor).

-At the same time, Tomakak has [a new layout system in development](https://github.com/TokamakUI/Tokamak/pull/472) that accesses
+At the same time, Tokamak has [a new layout system in development](https://github.com/TokamakUI/Tokamak/pull/472) that accesses
 DOM directly for layout calculations, bypassing CSS for a lot (or potentially all) of its algorithms.

 ## Does the word Tokamak mean anything?
-Why is it called this way?
+Why is it called this?

 The project was originally inspired by [React](https://reactjs.org), which utilizes a model of an atom in its logo, apparently as a reference to nuclear reactors. [Токамак](https://en.wikipedia.org/wiki/Tokamak) is a nuclear fusion reactor, and